activeloopai/deeplake/docs/source/concepts/transform.md

 out_ds = dynamic_transform(ds, multiplier=4).store("./data/test/test_pipeline_dynamic_output2")
 ```

+### Multithreading and multiprocessing

-You can use transform with multuple processes by adding `scheduler` and `nodes` arguments:
+You can use transform with multuple processes by adding `scheduler` and `workers` arguments:

 ```python